5 Metrics to Track for Your Self Storage Website

 Tracking your metrics quarterly allows you to see a whole picture instead of getting caught up in the variability of the day-to-day or month-to-month changes that happen.
 And comparing your numbers year-over-year helps you more accurately rate your performance in the proper context.

-If you had a bad year last year and your numbers improved the same quarter this year, you know you’re on the right track!
-But if you had an unusually good year last year and your numbers are lower the same quarter this year, that doesn’t necessarily mean you’re doing poorly.
+If you had a bad year last year and your numbers improved in the same quarter this year, you know you’re on the right track!
+But if you had an unusually good year last year and your numbers are lower in the same quarter this year, that doesn’t necessarily mean you’re doing poorly.

 Having the historical data and context on market forces helps place your website’s metrics into perspective and inform your analysis.